Bhavitha2300/medicare-oncology-partd-analysis/README.md

 ## Data Sources

 - Medicare Part D Drug Spending Public Use File (CMS)
-- Optional: FDA drug indications data for oncology-specific mapping
+- Custom extracted dataset: oncology_drug_data_long_oncology.csv

 ---

 ## Methods

 - Data loaded into a MySQL database
-- Filtering of oncology drugs using keyword searches (e.g. carcinoma, leukemia, lymphoma, melanoma, neoplasm, oncology)
+- Filtering of oncology drugs using brand and generic names
 - Aggregation of spending data by drug and year
-- Calculation of average costs per dosage unit and growth rates
+- Creation of long-format SQL view for year-over-year analysis
-- Preparation of summary tables for visualization in Tableau
+- Export of oncology-only dataset to CSV for Tableau visualization

+---

+## Preliminary Insights

+- Total oncology drug spending under Medicare Part D increased from $X in 2019 to $Y in 2023.
+- Top 5 oncology drugs account for approximately Z% of total oncology spending.
+- Drug ABC showed a price increase of +123% from 2019 to 2023.
+- Manufacturer DEF leads market share in oncology drug spending.

 ---